haran2001/VSD-riscv/README.md

 - Complete adddition in signed decimal form.
 - Write an ALU in C
 - Write an ALU in verilog with testbench.

+Assignment 3:

+Assignment 4:
+- Develop an IoT idea with a RV32 processor
+- Should contain GPIO